Cabbage Patch Kids: Creation and development

-In 1982, Coleco’s design team, headed by famed doll designer Judy Albert, devised an industry first: one-of-a-kind, plastic-headed Cabbage Kids dolls with cuter features, softer bodies and a normal toddler’s proportions instead of the morbidly obese bodies on Roberts’ originals.
-It was those comparatively inexpensive ($18 to $28) dolls, branded in packaging designed by Schlaifer and produced in Coleco’s factories in China, that succeeded commercially.
+In 1982, Coleco's design team, headed by famed doll designer Judy Albert, devised an industry first: one-of-a-kind, plastic-headed Cabbage Patch Kids dolls with cuter features, softer bodies and a normal toddler's proportions instead of the obese bodies of Roberts' originals.
+It was those comparatively inexpensive ($18 to $28) dolls, branded in packaging designed by Schlaifer and produced in Coleco's factories in China, that succeeded commercially.
 Coleco cancelled all of its advertising as they tried to keep up with demand—shipping a doll-industry record, 3.2 million dolls.
 Sales of dolls in 1984, along with Cabbage Patch branded merchandise generated $2,000,000,000 in retail sales across North America, Europe, Japan, Australia and New Zealand.

-Coleco’s sales continued to climb right through 1986, when they reportedly over-shipped and lost ground in a legal battle with Schlaifer and Roberts over his introduction of “Furskins a collection of hillbilly bears that competed with the Cabbage Patch dolls.
+Coleco's sales continued to climb right through 1986, when they reportedly over-shipped and lost ground in a legal battle with Schlaifer and Roberts over his introduction of "Furskins Bears"—a collection of hillbilly bears that competed with the Cabbage Patch dolls.
 Coleco's sales plummeted from over $800 million in 1986 to nothing in 1988 when the company went out of business.

 Coleco years

-After changing the dolls’ name to Cabbage Kids, Schlaifer contacted all the major doll companies in the country.
+After changing the dolls' name to Cabbage Patch Kids, Schlaifer contacted all the major doll companies in the country.
 Most declined, commenting that the look of the Little People was too ugly to sell on the mass-market.
 Coleco, then famous for its success with electronic toys, were sold on becoming the Master Toy licensee, including an advertising guarantee.

 At the peak of their popularity, between 1983 and 1986, the dolls were highly sought-after toys for Christmas.
 Cabbage Patch riots occurred as parents literally fought to obtain the dolls for children.
-In later years, Coleco introduced variants on the original Cabbage Kids, and derivatives of the original line of dolls continued to be marketed.
+In later years, Coleco introduced variants on the original Cabbage Patch Kids, and derivatives of the original line of dolls continued to be marketed.